keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 interconnect simulator specialized for dynamic interconnects to facilitate the research and development of such interconnects.
-Our simulator takes a set of communication patterns of applications and a cluster configuration as its input and then simulates the congestion on each link of the interconnect.
+Our simulator takes a set of communication patterns of applications and a cluster configuration as its input and then simulates the traffic on each link of the interconnect.
 In addition to the simulator, we have developed a custom profiler to extract communication patterns from applications for use in conjunction with our proposed simulator.